jbilbo/jbilbo.github.io/source/_posts/2015-05-19-testing-cors-with-rspec.md

 ##How to test it with `RSpec`

-It's a bit tricky to test it with `RSpec`, because we don't have a real server (like [Webrick](https://github.com/nahi/webrick), [Unicorn](http://unicorn.bogomips.org/) or [Puma](https://github.com/puma/puma)) between the code and the client.
+Support CORS is a bit tricky to test with `RSpec`, because we don't have a real server (like [Webrick](https://github.com/nahi/webrick), [Unicorn](http://unicorn.bogomips.org/) or [Puma](https://github.com/puma/puma)) between the code and the client.
 This usually is not a problem but it does affect in this particular case, and the [rfc3875](https://tools.ietf.org/html/rfc3875#section-4.1.18) explains why.
 The server translate the custom `HTTP` request headers in this way:

 * Convert to upper case.
 * Replace `-` with `_`